Driver charged with dragging officer held on high bail

 WATERBURY, Conn.
-(AP) - A Connecticut man charged with dragging a police officer about 100 feet with his car and knocking the officer unconscious has been held on $750,000 bound.
+(AP) - A Connecticut man charged with dragging a police officer about 100 feet with his car and knocking the officer unconscious has been held on $750,000 bond.

 Adam Dejesus appeared in court on Monday to face charges including assault on a police officer in connection with the incident at about 5:45 a.m.
 Saturday in Waterbury.